redactedontop/redactedontop.github.io/src/content/blog/luca-part-1.md

 }
 ```

 If I didn't know this was authored by a human, I'd think ChatGPT wrote this..
+This looks like it was made by GPT 4's distant cousin, JBR -4...
 There's so much to improve:

 - Don't refresh all, make a system with processes refreshed
 - Don't use get(0), use first()